Our 2019 Teachers

 Kathy Berkshire (Holly Springs, MS)

 Kathy has been knitting since junior high school.
 She has extensive experience in many facets of the knitting industry.
-She teaches knitting in various venues such as local yarn shops and fiber festivals.
+She has taught knitting in various venues such as yarn shops and fiber festivals.
 She has a comprehensive repertoire of class topics.
-Kathy has also been a manufacturer’s representative and has test knit for Shibui Knits.
+Kathy has also been a manufacturer’s representative and has test knit for a major yarn company.
 She is a graduate of Level 1 of TKGA’s Master Knitting Program.

-Kathy spent the last 8 years with Knit1 Oxford, Mississippi’s outstanding yarn shop which offered a superior, highly curated experience for their customers.
-She is passionate about knitting, recognizes the importance of continuing to learn, and loves to share her knowledge with others.
+Kathy is passionate about knitting, recognizes the importance of continuing to learn, and loves to share her knowledge with others

 Mary Berry (Farmersville, TX)